andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/distinguishing-between-multiple-uiactionsheets-with-swift.md

 ### Example

-Here&#8217;s a quick example showing the setting of this property so that the action sheet can be differentiated when it comes time to handle the user&#8217;s choice:
+Here's a quick example showing the setting of this property so that the action sheet can be differentiated when it comes time to handle the user's choice:

 <pre class="lang:swift decode:true " title="Set tag property" >let actionSheet1 = UIActionSheet()
         actionSheet1.tag = 0